squeaknode/squeak/docs/how-squeak-protocol-works.md

 ### Elliptic curve distributive property

-We can take advantage of the distributive property of elliptic curves:
+We can take advantage of the distributive property of points on elliptic curves:

 ```
 (s1 + s2)*G = s1*G + s2*G